AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 The aspect :ada:`Atomic` is applied to the entire record type, ensuring that the memory mapped to the hardware register is loaded and stored only as 32-bit quantities.
-It isn't that we want the loads and stores to be indivisible.
+In this example it isn't that we want the loads and stores to be indivisible.
 Rather, we want the generated machine instructions that load and store the object to use 32-bit word instructions, even if we are only reading or updating a component of the object.
-That's what the hardware requires.
+That's what the hardware requires for all accesses.

 Next we'd use that type declaration to declare one of the components of an enclosing record type representing one entire DMA "stream":